Carolyn Parrish: Independent MP and retirement from federal politics

+Municipal politics

-Mississauga City Council
+Mississauga City Councillor

 In the 2006 municipal election, Parrish was elected to Ward 6 by 1,400 votes.
-In 2009, she raised concerns on council regarding the possible conflict of interest of McCallion's son's company in a failed land deal involving the council, and McCallion herself in promoting it.
+In 2009, she raised concerns on council regarding the possible conflict of interest of then-mayor of Mississauga, Hazel McCallion's son's company in a failed land deal involving the council, and McCallion herself in promoting it.
 In particular, she claimed that he personally stood to gain $10 million.
 An inquiry led by Douglas Cunningham was ultimately called to investigate the allegations.
 However, at the 2010 municipal election, Parrish lost to McCallion ally Ron Starr by 1,889 votes.
 She subsequently announced her retirement from political life, although has left the way open for re-entering at some point.
 She contested a by-election in neighbouring Ward 5 on September 19, 2011, losing to Bonnie Crombie by 241 votes.
 Shortly after the election, Cunningham's report was released, including a finding that McCallion had a "conflict of interest, both real and apparent" in the land deal.
 Parrish told media that she felt the election result would have been different had this been known.

-Parrish is currently the councillor for Ward 5 in Mississauga City Council, after winning the seat in the 2014 municipal election.
+Parrish was the councillor for Ward 5 in Mississauga City Council, after winning the seat in the 2014 municipal election.
 She has stated that she believes non-citizen permanent residents should have the right to sit on municipal committees, though not on the city council itself.

+On February 20, 2024, Parrish sent a letter to the Mississauga ward 5 constituents informing them that she would be resigning her councillor's seat effective March 15, 2024, in order to run for the mayor's seat in a citywide by-election to be held June 10, 2024, to replace former mayor Bonnie Crombie.
+She was elected as the seventh mayor of Mississauga and was succeeded as councillor by Natalie Hart.

+Mayor of Mississauga

+Parrish was sworn in as the seventh mayor of Mississauga on June 24, 2024.
+The ceremony took place at the Living Arts Centre at 7 p.m.
+EST. She appointed Ward 8 Erin Mills councillor Matt Mahoney as deputy mayor the same month.

+In November 2024, Parrish resigned from the Peel Police Services Board to protest the board's planned $136 million (approximately 21%) budget increase for the Peel Regional Police when residents' cost of living was an issue.
+Traditionally, the mayor of Mississauga has a seat on the board.